NBA Power Rankings Week 17: Where every team ranks during All-Star break

 The NBA All-Star break is a time for teams to prepare for the final stretch of the regular season.
-It is weird that we refer to these next several weeks as the “second half” of the NBA season, especially since the halfway point has already passed.
+Weirdly, we refer to these next several weeks as the “second half” of the NBA season, especially since the halfway point has already passed.
 Anyway, the NBA power rankings are symbolic of those with championship aspirations, those who are playoff contenders, and those who will be slipping through the cracks.

 It shouldn't come as a shock to anyone who the top teams in the league are.
 The Cleveland Cavaliers, Oklahoma City Thunder, and Boston Celtics are the three teams with the best chances of winning it all this season.